LSSTDESC/Twinkles/doc/Design.md

 ## Basics

 * A 10 year survey with realistic extragalactic deep drilling field cadence, but with the observations flagged so that N realistic wide-deep-fast main survey data subsets can be extracted.
-We will use `OpSim` outputs for the observing schedule, with additional realistic dithering and field rotation.
+We will use `OpSim 3.61` outputs for the observing schedule, with additional realistic dithering and field rotation.

 * Small sky area, overloaded with supernovae and lensed quasars.
 These need to be sufficiently well-separated to avoid implausible cross-talk.
 The number of objects required by the validation will drive the survey area given this separation.
 Initial estimates were that a 10 arcminute square sky patch woudl be sufficient.